We are sorry that you have opted out.

 These terms and conditions will be governed by and construed in accordance with English law, and any disputes relating to these terms and conditions will be subject to the exclusive jurisdiction of the courts of England and Wales.

 Chicken curry dishes are typically prepared with a variety of spices and herbs.
 Some of the herbs used in the preparation serve as short-term preservatives.
 So, hours after preparation, the dish can be reheated and consumed.
-Chicken bhuna, murgh, gosht chicken or curries can be reheated in a microwave or a frying pan.
+Chicken bhuna, murgh, gosht, or chicken curries can be reheated in a microwave or a frying pan.

-You can reheat chicken curry, but you should follow the precautions when storing it.
+You can reheat chicken curry, but you should follow the proper storage precautions.
 Chicken curry should be consumed within 2 to 4 days if stored in the refrigerator and up to 2 months if stored in the freezer.
-If reheating in the oven, it is recommended to preheat the oven to 165°c and place the chicken curry covered in tin foil to prevent dehydration of the chicken pieces.
-The internal temperature of the dish should reach 75°c.
-You can even reheat the chicken curry in a microwave and consistently stir the dish to distribute the heat evenly.
-The spices in a chicken curry give deeper, stronger flavours when reheated.
+If reheating in the oven, preheat the oven to 165 °C and place the chicken curry in a tin-foil-lined dish to prevent the chicken pieces from drying out.

-The precautions for heating and storing curry chicken may seem simple.
-Still, you can make some small mistakes, such as confusing the maximum storage times for the refrigerator and freezer, or the optimal temperature for reheating.
-These details may affect the taste of the curry chicken when you eat it, so be sure to remember them.
+These details may affect the taste of the curry chicken, so be sure to remember them.
 But your memory may not be very good.
 Using eye-catching notes can be a great reminder at this time.
 The Custom Stickers on GSJJ are a good choice.

 You customise the cooking details that you easily forget on stickers and stick them in any eye-catching place, so you can greatly improve the efficiency of heating curry chicken.

 Reheating chicken alone in the microwave obviously leads to changes in flavour and texture, but if it is part of a combination dish like pasta or rice, the off flavours, odours, and even texture will be masked by the added ingredients, making it difficult to perceive the actual alterations.
-It is better to skip the microwave and use the stovetop or toaster to heat.
-One can use a pan over medium heat on the cooktop and add a small amount of water or broth to keep it from drying out.
-Cooking the chicken until the internal temperature reaches 165°f / 75 °c is advised.

 Canning, drying, freezing, smoking, pickling, salting and curing are some methods used for food preservation.
 Most Indian foods are prepared with herbs and spices such as turmeric, cumin, green cardamom, cilantro, saffron, coriander, garlic, ginger, cloves, and cinnamon, which are used to prevent microbial growth.
 These spices can increase the shelf life of food products.